Copyright © 2002-2004 by The Web Services-Interoperability Organization (WS-I) and Certain of its Members. All Rights Reserved.

 A RECEIVER MUST generate a fault if they encounter an envelope whose document

-element is not soap:Envelope.
+element is not soap:Envelope

 The use of unqualified element names may cause naming conflicts, therefore

-qualified names must be used for the children of soap:Body.
+qualified names must be used for the children of soap:Body

 R1014

-The children of the soap:Body element in an ENVELOPE MUST
+The children of the soap:Body

 be namespace qualified.